ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 ## Loading the data

-Run the load script:
+To run the load script, go the `load-scripts` directory and issue the following command:

 ```bash
 ./load.sh <absolute_path_of_data_dir> <database> <your_pg_user>
 ```

-The `load.sh` has default options.
-If these fit your installation, you can run it without any arguments (`./load.sh`).
+The `load.sh` has default options that will load a small dataset to the `ldbcsf1` database with your current user.
+If these fit your installation, just run the script as `./load.sh`.

 If you get _Permission denied_ errors, change the permissions of your home directory to 755 - but please make sure you understand its implications first: